jarchit27/CodeSphere/README.md

 cd backend
 npm install

-📄 Create a .env file in the backend/ directory:
+📄Make changes in the .env file in the backend/ directory:
 ACCESS_TOKEN_SECRET=your_secret_key_here

-🧩 Create a config.json file for MongoDB connection:
+🧩 Add this in the config.json file for MongoDB connection:
 {
   "connectString": "your_mongodb_connection_string_here"
 }